ArnaoutLab/sentropy/README.md

 # About

-`sentropy` calculates effective numbers in an extended version of the Hill framework, with extensions due to Leinster and Cobbold and Reeve et al. (the "LCR framework").
-“Extending” a hill makes a mountain.
+`sentropy`, short for similarity-sensitive entropy, calculates effective numbers in an extended version of the Hill framework, with extensions due to Leinster and Cobbold and Reeve et al. (the "LCR framework").
-At 1,063 meters, Mount Greylock is Massachusetts’ tallest mountain.
-It is named for Gray Lock (c.
-1670–1750),  a historical figure of the Abnaki, an indigenous people of the New England region of eastern North America.

 ## Availability and installation
-`sentropy` is available on GitHub at https://github.com/ArnaoutLab/diversity.
+`sentropy` is available on GitHub at https://github.com/ArnaoutLab/sentropy.
 It can be installed by running

 `pip install sentropy`